 - Incumbents have already locked in the users

-- Low margin of error because users will be unforgiving.
+- The low margin of error because users will be unforgiving.

-There are some examples who targeted big and mature market.
+Some examples targeted big and mature market.
 For instance, Trello, Slack, ProsperWorks, Medium, etc. But all of these didn’t target everybody in the beginning.
 They targeted a small group of people and made it useful for them.
 They started with a small and growing market underserved segment within the big and mature market.